patlehmann1/real-estate-assessment/README.md

-# BEX Realty Full Stack Engineer Assessment
+# Real Estate Company Full Stack Engineer Assessment

 Find the instructions to complete this assessment below.
 This should not take more than two hours of your time.